-SBG divides its business structure into three business pillars: (1) Personal & Business Banking, (2) Corporate & Investment Banking, and (3) Wealth, which provides insurance and asset management services directly and in partnership with the SB Group's subsidiary, Liberty Group.
+SBG divides its business structure into three business pillars: (1) Personal & Business Banking, (2) Corporate & Investment Banking, and (3) Wealth, which provides insurance, investments, fiduciary, specialised banking and multi-generational wealth preservation solutions directly and in partnership with the SB Group's subsidiary, Liberty Group.
 SBSA represents nearly all of SBG's South African operations in both Personal & Business Banking and Corporate & Investment Banking and is the largest operating subsidiary by total and assets and income within the SB Group.

 SBG's strategic focus is on Africa.
 SBG regards SBSA's business in South Africa as its core operation, from which SBG develops its strategic focus in Africa.
-As the SB Group's largest operating subsidiary by total assets and income, SBSA's balance sheet is regarded as an important resource for the SB Group.
+As SBG's largest operating subsidiary by total assets and income, SBSA's balance sheet is an important resource for the SB Group.
 Certain foreign currency transactions that are too large for the balance sheets of SB Group's local operations are funded by SBSA.
 This increases capital utilisation in South Africa.
 SBSA therefore cannot be viewed as self-standing or directly comparable to some of its domestic competitors as it carries assets from entities outside South Africa on its balance sheet and bears costs on its income statement that are attributable to SBG as well as related revenues where applicable.

-SBSA aims to achieve a wide diversification of revenue streams and embraces a universal bank model with strong retail, commercial and investment banking activities and wealth solutions.
-SBSA's strategy is to serve the full value chain of customers in South Africa (from the basic to the most sophisticated of financial service needs), such that high standards of customer service can be maintained whilst ensuring that delivery channels are cost effective.
+SBSA benefits from diverse revenue streams deriving from its universal bank model, which offers retail, commercial and investment banking activities and wealth solutions.
+SBSA's serves the full value chain of customers in South Africa and covers the spectrum from basic to complex financial services, and from mass market to high net worth individuals, while maintaining high standards of customer service and ensuring that delivery channels are cost effective.
+SBSA's cost-to-income ratio was 60.3 per cent. in 2018, from 58.3 per cent. in 2017.

 The key elements of SBSA's strategy are as follows: